amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

        </ParameterList>

-Sources and Sinks
+Sources and sinks
 -----------------

-The external sources are typically pumping wells.
+The external sources and sinks are typically pumping wells.
 The structure of sublist `"source terms`" mimics that of boundary conditions.
 Again, constant functions can be replaced by any of the available time-functions.